Create great portrait photography.

 It’s all about the eyes.

-Once you’ve learnt the rules, try breaking them.
+Once you’ve learned the rules, try breaking them.

-“A programme can give you the basics, but I don’t think you can get very creative,” Pidgeon says.
-“The programme is there to keep you within the range of ‘this will be fine.’
+“A program can give you the basics, but I don’t think you can get very creative,” Pidgeon says.
+“The program is there to keep you within the range of ‘this will be fine.’
 But if you’re getting into photography, you want more than fine.
 You have to go manual to get that nuance.
-And that’s scary — a lot of people think, ‘Hey, this particular programme mode works great.
-I got amazing photos in this situation.
+And that’s scary — a lot of people think, ‘Hey, this particular program mode works great.
+I got awesome photos in this situation.
 I don’t want to let go of that.’
-And then suddenly you’re in a different situation and it doesn’t work.
-The programme was doing the work for you, doing all the math for you and making a lot of decisions.
+And then suddenly you’re in a different situation, and it doesn’t work.
+The program was doing the work for you, doing all the math for you, and making a lot of decisions.
 So then you have to go back and figure out how exposure works.”
-Learning those manual camera settings and getting access to more nuanced decisions means you can get much more creative, artistic portrait photography.
+Learning those manual camera settings, and getting access to more nuanced decisions means you can get much more creative, artistic portrait photography.

 Find some portrait inspiration.

 The world of portraiture is vast and varied.
 If you’re looking for a good place to start, try exploring a few different portrait styles to see what works best for you.

 Self portraits are a creative form of self-expression, but they’re also a great way to perfect your portrait photography skills.
 When you’re both the model and the photographer, you can take your time while adjusting camera settings, trying different lighting, and experimenting with creative ideas.